 2. Suppose that \(R\) is a relation on \(S\) and denote the equality realtion by \(E\).
 Then \(x (E R) y\) if and only if there exists \(u \in S\) with \(x = u\) and \(u R y\) if and only if \(x R y\).
 Similarly, \(x (R E) y\) if and only if \(x R y\).

-Paths in a graph will be fundamentally important in our study of abstract reliability.
+Walks in a graph will be fundamentally important in our study of abstract reliability, particularly since we will be interested in random walks, the topic of Section 4.

-1. If the vertices are distinct, the sequence is a simple path.
+1. If the vertices are distinct, the sequence is a simple walk or a path.

 In the notation above, it's important to keep in mind that the relation \(\rta\) is not necessarily transitive.
 So, for example, \(x \rta y \rta z\) does not imply \(x \rta z\).
-In the discrete setting, the terms have their usual meanings from graph theory: a path is sequence of adjacent vertices in the graph.
-Often the term walk is used instead of path and cycle instead of closed path.
-There are other terms (trail for example) and in fact the terminology is not completely standard.
-Our choice of terminology is made to avoid using several separate terms.
-Of course, we can also have infinite paths.
-If \(x_i \in S\) for \(i \in \N_+\) and \(x_1 \rta x_2 \rta \cdots\) then \((x_1, x_2, \ldots)\) is an infinite path in \((S, \rta)\) starting in \(x_1\).
+In the discrete setting, the terms have their usual meanings from graph theory: a walk is sequence of adjacent vertices in the graph.
+There are other terms that are sometimes used (trail for example) and in fact the terminology is not completely standard.
+Our choice of terminology is made to minimize the number of separate terms.
+Of course, we can also have infinite walks.
+If \(x_i \in S\) for \(i \in \N\) and \(x_0 \rta x_1 \rta \cdots\) then \((x_0, x_1, \ldots)\) is an infinite walk in \((S, \rta)\) starting in \(x_0\).

 A graph \((S, \rta)\) is strongly connected if for every \((x, y) \in S^2\), there exists a finite path from \(x\) to \(y\).